-In FY 2024, the AAMC joins nearly 400 partners in supporting the Ad Hoc Group for Medical Research recommendation that Congress provide at least \$50.924 billion for NIH's foundational work, which would represent an increase of \$3.465 billion over the comparable FY 2023 funding level.
-This funding level would allow NIH's base budget to keep pace with the biomedical research and development price index (BRDPI) and allow meaningful growth of nearly 5% above inflation.
-Importantly, the Ad Hoc Group strongly urges lawmakers to ensure that any additional funding the Subcommittee opts to provide for ARPA-H supplements our \$51 billion recommendation for NIH's base budget, rather than supplants the essential foundational investment in the NIH.
+In FY 2025, the AAMC joins nearly 400 partners in supporting the Ad Hoc Group for Medical Research recommendation that Congress provide at least \$51.3 billion for NIH's foundational work, which would represent an increase of \$4.2 billion over the comparable FY 2024 funding level.
+This funding level would allow NIH's base budget to keep pace with the biomedical research and development price index (BRDPI) and allow meaningful growth of roughly 6% above inflation.
+Importantly, the Ad Hoc Group strongly urges lawmakers to ensure that any additional funding the Subcommittee opts to provide for ARPA-H supplements our \$51.3 billion recommendation for NIH's base budget, rather than supplants the essential foundational investment in the NIH.

 Securing a reliable, robust budget trajectory is key in positioning the agency - and the patients who rely on the research it funds - to capitalize on the full range of research in the biomedical, behavioral, social, and population-based sciences.
-We must continue to strengthen our nation's research capacity, solidify our global leadership in research, ensure a research workforce that reflects the racial, gender, and geographic diversity of the population, and inspire a passion for science in current and future generations of researchers.
+We must continue to strengthen our nation's research capacity, solidify our global leadership in research, ensure a robust and diverse research workforce, and inspire a passion for science in current and future generations of researchers.

 Agency for Healthcare Research and Quality.
 Complementing the medical research supported by NIH, AHRQ sponsors health services research designed to improve the quality of health care, decrease health care costs, and provide access to essential health care services by translating research into measurable improvements in the health care system.
-The AAMC joins the Friends of AHRQ in recommending at least \$500 million in funding for AHRQ in FY 2024.
+The AAMC joins the Friends of AHRQ in recommending at least \$500 million in funding for AHRQ in FY 2025.

 Health Professions Funding.
 The HRSA Title VII and Title VIII programs educate current and future providers to serve the nation's ever-growing needs, while preparing for the health care demands of tomorrow.
-For decades, these programs have proven successful in recruiting, training, and supporting nurses, physicians, physician assistants, mental health providers, and other health professionals critical to addressing country's evolving health care needs.
-Studies have shown that HRSA Title VII programs like the Centers of Excellence (COE) and Health Careers Opportunity Program (HCOP) lead to increases in the number of students from rural and other underrepresented communities enrolling in health professions schools and training in rural settings.
-Despite their success and widespread interest, currently only 21 schools have HRSA HCOP grants and only 18 have HRSA COE grants - down from 80 HCOP programs and 34 COE programs in 2005 before the programs' federal funding was cut substantially.
+For decades, these programs have proven successful in recruiting, training, and supporting nurses, physician assistants, mental health providers, and other health professionals critical to addressing country's evolving health care needs.

+For example, the HRSA Workforce Diversity programs have proven successful in bolstering recruitment, training, and retention of underrepresented minority students and faculty.
+The programs offer innovative and varied education and training experiences that allow providers to learn about backgrounds and perspectives other than their own.
+These programs include: Centers of Excellence (COE), which provides grants for mentorship and training programs; Health Careers Opportunity Program (HCOP), which invests in K-16 health outreach and education programs through partnerships between health professions schools and local community-based organizations; Scholarships for Disadvantaged Students (SDS), which grants scholarships for health professions students from minority and/or socioeconomically disadvantaged backgrounds; Faculty Loan Repayment, which provides loan repayment awards to retain minority health professions faculty in academic settings to serve as mentors to the next generation of providers.
+Despite their success and widespread interest, however, currently only 21 schools have HRSA HCOP grants and only 26 have HRSA COE grants - down from 80 HCOP programs and 34 COE programs in 2005 before the programs' federal funding was cut substantially.